 It’s the peace and quiet, it’s the closeness of nature, it’s the comfortable surroundings and the fact that we’ve tried hard to think of most things that will make your stay relaxing and enjoyable – like top of the range campfire cooking equipment, a wind up radio, books and games and the all-important bottle opener – to name just a few of the things we regard as essential.

-We have two tent-cabins and two quirky cottages-on-wheels which are our own rather eccentric designs – you won’t find anything similar around.
+We have two cosy cabins and two quirky cottages-on-wheels which are our own rather eccentric designs – you won’t find anything similar around.
 Each of our units sleeps four people (one double bed and two singles).

 What’s a typical day like here?
-Imagine waking to bird-song with sunlight on the canvas of your roomy bell-tent or streaming in through the window of your cottage.
+Imagine waking to bird-song with sunlight streaming in through the window of your cottage or cabin.

 Outside there’s woodland, meadow, ponds, and hedgerow everywhere.
 You light the wood for the eco shower, and within half an hour there’s steaming hot water.
 Breakfast is at your own pace and however you like it – cooked over the campfire perhaps.